 Enron-related litigation.
-One Enron-related action, Silvercreek Management Inc. v.
-Citigroup, Inc., et al., remains pending against Credit Suisse Securities (USA) LLC (CSS LLC) and certain of its affiliates in the US District Court for the Southern District of New York (SDNY).
-In this action, plaintiffs assert they relied on Enron's financial statements, and seek to hold the defendants responsible for any inaccuracies in Enron's financial statements.
-The plaintiffs seek to assert federal and state law claims relating to its alleged \$280 million in losses relating to its Enron investments.
-On August 5, 2016, Credit Suisse and the other defendants filed a renewed motion to dismiss.
-On March 31, 2017, the SDNY granted in part defendants' motion to dismiss, dismissing certain claims against the Company and its affiliates.
-On November 10, 2017, Credit Suisse filed a motion for summary judgment.

-On September 27, 2017, following a settlement in the matter of Connecticut Resources Recovery Authority v.
-Lay, et al., an order of final judgment was entered by the US District Court for the Southern District of Texas, dismissing with prejudice all claims against the Company and its affiliates.
+The Company and certain of its affiliates, together with Deutsche Bank Securities Inc., Deutsche Bank AG, and Merrill Lynch & Co., Inc., were named as defendants in an Enron-related action, Silvercreek Management Inc. v.
+Citigroup, Inc., et al., in the US District Court for the Southern District of New York ("SDNY").
+In this action, plaintiffs asserted they relied on Enron's financial statements, and sought to hold the defendants responsible for any inaccuracies in Enron's financial statements.
+The plaintiffs sought to assert federal and state law claims relating to its alleged \$280 million in losses relating to its Enron investments.
+On November 10, 2017, the defendants filed motions for summary judgment.
+On September 28, 2018, the SDNY granted in part and denied in part the defendants' motions for summary judgment, dismissing certain claims.
+On December 28, 2018, the Company and its affiliates, together with Deutsche Bank Securities Inc., Deutsche Bank AG, and Merrill Lynch & Co., Inc. executed an agreement with the plaintiffs to settle this litigation.
+On January 10, 2019, the SDNY entered an order of final judgment dismissing with prejudice all claims against those defendants.
+This ends the last of the Company and its affiliates' Enron-related litigation.

 Mortgage-Related Matters.
-Various financial institutions, including the Company and certain of its affiliates, have received requests for information from, and/or have been defending civil actions by, certain regulators and/or government entities, including the US Department of Justice (DOJ) and other members of the Residential Mortgage-Backed Securities (RMBS) Working Group of the US Financial Fraud Enforcement Task Force, regarding the origination, purchase, securitization, servicing and trading of subprime and non-subprime residential and commercial mortgages and related issues.
+Various financial institutions, including the Company and certain of its affiliates, have received requests for information from, and/or have been defending civil actions by, certain regulators and/or government entities, including the US Department of Justice ("DOJ") and other members of the Residential Mortgage-Backed Securities ("RMBS") Working Group of the US Financial Fraud Enforcement Task Force, regarding the origination, purchase, securitization, servicing and trading of subprime and non-subprime residential and commercial mortgages and related issues.
 The Company and its affiliates are cooperating with such requests for information.